lironui/ABCNet/README.md

 If our code is helpful to you, please cite:

-`Wang, L., Li, R., Wang, D., Duan, C., Wang, T., & Meng, X. (2021).
-Transformer Meets Convolution: A Bilateral Awareness Net-work for Semantic Segmentation of Very Fine Resolution Ur-ban Scene Images. arXiv preprint arXiv:2106.12413.`
+`Li, Rui, and Chenxi Duan.
+"ABCNet: Attentive Bilateral Contextual Network for Efficient Semantic Segmentation of Fine-Resolution Remote Sensing Images." arXiv preprint arXiv:2102.02531 (2021).` (will be uodated soon)

 Requirements：
 -------